How to Create Your Own Upcycled Dog Bandana

-This week’s guest blog comes from our Explorer Amy and her lovable pooch Whisky.
-Now you may be wondering how Whisky’s accessories are always so on point?
-Well, that’s because Amy makes them herself at Pooch Bandana!
-Amy upcycles materials and today she’s sharing with you how to create your own Pooch Bandana.
+Amy and her lovable pooch Whisky always have accessories that are always so on point!
+That’s because Amy makes them herself at Pooch Bandana!
+Amy upcycles materials and today she’s sharing with you how to create your own upcycled dog Bandana.

 Reducing our Carbon Pawprint

 To put it simply, Upcycling is a form of recycling. … Because upcycled clothing uses significantly less raw materials, it massively reduces the harmful impacts of fashion production.
 Such as less water usage, fewer chemicals, and less carbon emissions.